zondie17/LoRAStencil/README.md

 - `time_size` is the iteration time number.

 ## Contact
-If you have any questions, please email to the corresponding author at [kunli@microsoft.com](kunli@microsoft.com).
+If you have any questions, please email to the author at [zondie17@gmail.com](zondie17@gmail.com).

 ## Reference

 Yiwei Zhang, Kun Li, Liang Yuan, Jiawen Cheng, Yunquan Zhang, Ting Cao and Mao Yang. ["LoRAStencil: Low-Rank Adaptation of Stencil Computation on Tensor Cores."](https://dl.acm.org/doi/abs/10.1109/SC41406.2024.00059) In International Conference for High Performance Computing, Networking, Storage and Analysis (SC'24), pp. 839-855.
 IEEE Computer Society, 2024.

-If you use our code, please cite our paper:
+If you use our code, please consider cite our paper:

 ```angular2html
 @inproceedings{10.1109/SC41406.2024.00059,